-Beardsley, a Democrat, was the representative for New York's 20th congressional district from 1843 to 1845.
+Beardsley was the representative for New York’s 20th congressional district and was a Democrat.
+He served from 1843 to 1845.

 From Dec 1831 to Feb 1845, Beardsley missed 215 of 1,029 roll call votes, which is 20.9%.
 This is on par with the median of 23.5% among the lifetime records of representatives serving in Feb 1845.
 The chart below reports missed votes over time.